siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

     You can still modify the upload’s access settings and edit its contents while it remains visible.

-    ![screenshot of the steps of making an upload visible](images/making_an_upload_visible.png) ??? task "Task 2.3: Publish your upload"
+    ![screenshot of the steps of making an upload visible](images/making_an_upload_visible.png) ??? task "Publish your upload"
     <img src="images/icon_published.png" alt="Icon of shared upload" width="30">

     !!! warning "Once an upload is published, it can not be deleted, and the files and entries can not be changed"